lnguyenh/fordibot/README.md

 # Fordibot

 ## About
 This is a Discord bot providing Fortnite goodies to your Discord server.

+## Commands
+## !shop
-Currently it simply pulls the current items in the item shop and generates an image to the server when it reacts to some keyword.
+Pulls the item shop via API, generates a summary image and posts it in Discord
+## !tourneys
+Posts a summary containing all upcoming tournaments

 ## Quickstart
 ### Prepare Discord